-Dr. Mitchell has published his research in Public Administration Review, Public Budgeting & Finance, Public Administration, State and Local Government Review, and Public Administration Quarterly, as well as at numerous international conferences.
+Dr. Mitchell has published his research in Public Administration Review, Public Budgeting & Finance, Public Performance & Management Review, Public Administration, State and Local Government Review, International Journal of Public Administration, and Public Administration Quarterly, as well as at numerous international conferences.
 Dr. Mitchell is the chair for the American Society for Public Administration (ASPA) Section of Public Performance and Management and also has served on the executive committee for the ASPA Section on Public Administration Research.
 He is also an appointed member of the International City/County Management Association (ICMA) Advisory Board on Graduate Education.
 Dr. Mitchell also serves as the faculty advisor for the UCF student chapter of ICMA.

 Dr. Mitchell teaches or has taught Strategic Planning and Management, Public Budgeting, Public Financial Management, Nonprofit Financial Management, Research Methods for Public Administration, Analytical Techniques for Public Administration, and Public Administration in American Society while at UCF, along with seven other courses across the disciplines of public administration, public policy, and government throughout his career.
 As a first-year professor, he was awarded the Undergraduate Faculty Teaching Award from the School of Public and Environmental Affairs at IUPUI.
-In 2018, Dr. Mitchell received the Excellence in Graduate Teaching Award from the UCF College of Health and Public Affairs (COHPA).
+In 2018, Dr. Mitchell received the Excellence in Graduate Teaching Award from the UCF College of Health and Public Affairs.
 In 2017, he led the successful effort to create the Public Budgeting and Finance graduate certificate program for the school.
-Additionally, Dr. Mitchell facilitates undergraduate research as the COHPA Honors in the Major coordinator and coordinates strategic planning activities for the school.
+Additionally, Dr. Mitchell facilitates undergraduate research through relationships with the Office of Undergraduate Research and the Honors in the Major program, and also coordinates strategic planning activities for the school.

 Originally from Kansas, Dr. Mitchell also has seven years of practitioner experience working in the city manager's offices in Kansas City, Missouri and Highland Park, Illinois; starting off as a Cookingham Fellow in Kansas City.
 During that time, Dr. Mitchell served in a number of roles including management of an organization-wide consolidation and reorganization effort, implementing an employee suggestion/gainsharing program, serving as a budget analyst for most city departments, assisting in the planning and implementation of a 311 call center, serving as the organizational customer service ombudsman, coordinating the city special events program, producing city communication documents, staffing numerous citizen committees, and overseeing an organizational performance management program.
 His work as a practitioner has been nationally recognized by ICMA and the National League of Cities.

-Dr. Mitchell lives with his wife, Amy, and daughter, Piper, in East Orange County and has served as treasurer on his homeowners' association board of directors.
+Dr. Mitchell lives in downtown Orlando with his daughter, Piper, and previously served as treasurer on his homeowners' association board of directors.
 He is also his election precinct's polling clerk.
 David is a proud alumnus of the University of Kansas and hosts the local alumni chapter's basketball watch parties, rock chalk!

 Northern Illinois University